First Communion Registration

 First Communicants are required to attend the assigned First Communion Rehearsal before their First Communion Mass.
 A parent must attend rehearsal with their child.

-Rehearsal for May 4th communions will take place on Thursday, May 2nd.
-Please see registration page for specific rehearsal times.
+Rehearsal for May 3rd Communions will take place on Thursday, May 1st at St. Agnes.
+Please see registration page for the specific rehearsal time related to each Communion Mass.

-Rehearsal for May 11th communions will take place on Thursday, May 9th.
-Please see registration page for specific rehearsal times.
+Rehearsal for May 10th Communions will take place on Thursday, May 8th at St. Rose.
+Please see registration page for the specific rehearsal time related to each Communion Mass.

 Long Answer: First Communion Masses are regular Masses.
-Most Masses are 30-60 minutes long, but the length depends on how many people are there to receive Communion and how long the priest speaks during his homily.
-First Communion Masses are usually 45-60 minutes long, but still depend on those two factors.
+While most Masses are 45-60 minutes long, the length ultimately depends on how many people are there to receive Communion and how long the priest speaks during his homily.
 After Mass, you will probably want some time for pictures.
-A good guess is that you will be at the church for about an hour and 15 minutes after the start of your First Communion Mass.
-But, we cannot give a definitive answer on this.
+A good guess is that you will be at the church for about one hour and 15 minutes after the start of your First Communion Mass.

-• Due to earlier Mass times, guests (including parents and immediate family) will not be able to get into the church more than 30 minutes before Mass.
+- Guests (including parents and immediate family) will not be able to enter the church more than 30 minutes before Mass.
 Guests should stay outside until an usher seats them in their family's pew.

-• If you have two or more children receiving First Communion at the same Mass, you will have one pew/child.
+- If you have two or more children receiving First Communion at the same Mass, you will have one pew per child.

-• Additional friends and family may sit in the overflow seating in the back of the church (if there is space) or in the church hall, on a first-come basis.
+- Additional friends and family may sit in the overflow seating in the back of the church or in the church hall, on a first-come basis.

 We want children to look nice for this special day, without being uncomfortable in or distracted by their clothing.
 Dress code for First Communion is "Sunday Best" for all in attendance.